thepredathor/Questions-Answers-Intw/README-THEORY.md

   - **Starvation**: greedy thread t1 acquires lock of resource object a for long period of time resulting in other threads not being able to access resource object a.
 > [!IMPORTANT]
 > **Starvation avoidance:**
-> // TODO
+> 1) make the greedy threads not greedy
+> 2) use locks with fairness mechanisms
   - **Livelock**: The same situation as in **deadlock**, but thread t1 releases lock for object a and thread t2 releases lock for object b to unblock the other thread, and start all over from step 1 in **deadlock** scenario.
 > [!IMPORTANT]
 > **Livelock avoidance:**
-> 1) Different intervals for the livelocked threads to reacquire the locks.
+> 1) different intervals for the livelocked threads to reacquire the locks.
 Thread t1 waits 1s and thread t2 waits 2s.
-> 2) Use of **guarded blocks** with a notification system in order for one thread to notify the other thread when a lock is released
+> 2) use of **guarded blocks** with a notification system in order for one thread to notify the other thread when a lock is released
   - **Deadlock**: 2 resource objects a, b.
 Thread t1 acquires lock for object a at the same time thread t2 acquires lock for object b.
 Thread t1 then tries to acquire lock for object b and t2 tries to acquire lock for object a.
 No thread releases any lock.
 Threads can not advance
 > [!IMPORTANT]
 > **Deadlock avoidance:**
 > 1) avoid acquiring multiple locks for a single thread.
 > 2) if not possible, lock order should be maintained for all threads.
+- **Thread costs:**
+  - high cost of creation and resource allocation
+> [!IMPORTANT]
+> **Thread cost avoidance/reduction:**
+> 1) use of `thread pools`
+> 2) use of green threads (threads managed by the application layer(ex: JVM) instead of being managed by the os)
+> 3) coroutines

 ### **Solving Thread Issues/Problems/Errors**
 - **Synchronization**: solves **thread interference** and **memory consistency errors** => can cause **liveness/thread contention** problems